Nana-447/react--fully-from-scratch/readmes/STRIPE-PAYMENTS-NODEJS.md

 - Create your node API files;
 - Copy the secret key API from Strapi and paste on a file called ".env" at the root folder;

+- Our .env file is added to the .gitignore file, so it will never be commited;
+- Or else, <b>secretkey was added to .gitignore</b>;